OpenDSA/OpenDSA/RST/en/NP/Reduction.rst

 Next is a slideshow that shows the steps for the reduction of **SORTING** to **PAIRING**.

-.. avembed:: AV/Development/NP/sortToPairReduction.html ss
+.. inlineav:: sortToPairCON ss
-   :long_name: Reduction of Sorting to Pairing
+   :long_name: Sorting to Pairing Reduction Slideshow
+   :links: AV/NP/sortToPairCON.css
+   :scripts: AV/NP/sortToPairCON.js
+   :output: show

 It is important to note that the reduction process does not give us an algorithm for solving either problem by itself.